 Testing the reducer is pretty straightforward.
 No magic here.

 Hint: we are using toEqual instead of toBe because we need to compare objects by value.
 The toEqual performs a deep equal, so it’s needed for objects or arrays.

-It is a good practice to check whether the reducer outputs the desired initial state and to check if it returns the current state if an unknown action was dispatched.
+It is a good practice to check whether the reducer outputs the desired initial state and to check if it returns the current state once an unknown action is dispatched.
 In other words, you’d rather want to check that it doesn’t lose the state while we perform an action on some other part of the state tree.
 Believe me, this simple check can sometimes save hours of debugging.

 Next, it calls the API and, depending on the response, it dispatches FETCH_QUOTES_SUCCESS with the data or FETCH_QUOTES_FAILURE.

 Stay tuned for our future posts!
-We will test the React part of the app and use more of Jest‘s features to create a complete testing suite.
+We will test the React part of the app and use more Jest‘s features to create a complete testing suite.